 - February to July 2018 – Charities should follow the steps in our guidance for charities.
 Individuals should apply for a waiver if they will be disqualified by 1st August 2018.

-- 1st August 2018 – New rules come into force.
-Rules will apply to all existing and new trustees and senior manager positions
+- 1st August 2018 – New rules in force.
+Rules apply to all existing and new trustees and senior manager positions.
+Our updated guidance for charities and individuals published